- 24 min ago On Sonakshi Sinha’s Birthday, Her Top 7 Saree Looks From Lootera That Will Leave You Saree-Inspired

 People with epilepsy have seizures due to abnormal electrical activity in the brain.
 A seizure is a sudden and uncontrolled disturbance in the brain which can lead to changes in one's behaviour, feelings, movements, and levels of consciousness.
-Each seizure may not only be life-threatening to the patient but repeated seizures can cause significant brain damage.
+Each seizure may not only be life-threatening to the patient, but repeated seizures can also cause significant brain damage.

 Most newly diagnosed epileptic patients will become seizure-free on their initial anti-epileptic drug therapy; however, about 30 per cent continue to experience seizures despite trials with multiple anti-epileptic drugs and are diagnosed as having refractory epilepsy .